International Coastal Cleanup

 On average, more than 2,000 volunteers participate annually in the Rhode Island ICC at more than 80 sites, typically removing about 20,000 pounds of trash and debris.
 Over 700,000 volunteers across the globe take a stand against ocean trash by joining the ICC.

 LEADERSHIP: If you are interested in organizing a cleanup for 2016, please contact July Lewis for more information.
+We will be holding the following training for "Beach Captain" leaders:

 CONTACT: For more information on participating in the event or leading a cleanup, contact Volunteer Manager July Lewis.
 If your business is interested in sponsoring the event, please contact Events Manager Leanne Danielsen.